openhealthcare/opal/doc/docs/guides/plugins_list.md

 ### opal-guidelines

-The [Guidelines](https://github.com/openhealthcare/opal-guidelines) plugin presents contextual links to clinical guidelines in use at your information when viewing records of patients whose condition matches those guidelines.
+The [Guidelines](https://github.com/openhealthcare/opal-guidelines) plugin presents contextual links to clinical guidelines in use at your institution when viewing records of patients whose condition matches those guidelines.

 Can be used with national or local guidelines.